-Although you can get folic acid through food and many foods are fortified with folic acid, it is advisable to take a supplement as you will need a much higher amount during pregnancy and pre-conception (almost double the recommended daily intake for when you aren't pregnant).
+Although you can get folic acid through food (see below) – and many foods are fortified with folic acid – it's important to take a supplement too.
+This is because you need a much higher amount during pregnancy and while trying to conceive (almost double the recommended daily intake for when you aren't pregnant).

-You will need a higher dose of folic acid (4-5mg daily) if you are in a higher-risk group for neural tube defects.
+Some women in certain higher-risk groups for neural tube defects will need a higher dose of folic acid (4-5mg daily).
 This includes women with:

-- A history of neural tube defects in their family (this applies to both the mother's and father's sides of the family)
+- A history of neural tube defects in their family (on either the mother's or father's sides)